fatualux/rusted_drawer/README.md

 **RUSTED DRAWER**

-I DON'T KNOW RUST, but I would like to learn something about.
+I DON'T KNOW RUST, I have just started learning.

-Plus, I need a GUI to launch the applications I keep in my Python virtual environment, my scripts, and so on.

-Till now, I have been using a launcher I wrote, based on bash and zenity, but now I'd like to try something else.
+I needied a GUI to launch the applications I keep in my Python virtual environments, my scripts, and so on; till now, I have been using a launcher I wrote, based on bash and zenity, but I wanted to try a different approach.

 [![Watch the video](demo/untitled.mp4)

-If you have suggestions or ideas, please let me know.
+If you have suggestions or ideas, please let me know, by opening an issue.

 **INSTALL**